Ale-JRD/Trads/content/post/index-T1.md

 That was why Mercurio’s condition was for Frizione to serve under him.

-「…Your Highness Frizione…」
+“…Your Highness Frizione…”

 Angela called out to her master with a worried look on her face.

 Frizione continued to look at the letter several times with sadness in her eyes.

-「Mercurio…I can’t believe you had those kind of thoughts too.」
+“Mercurio…I can’t believe you had those kind of thoughts too.”

 Sadness seeped into her voice, knowing that no matter what she did, she wouldn’t be able to stop the bloody battle between the brothers.

-「So, what do you want to do?」
+“So, what do you want to do?”

 Even as she asked, Angela had guessed Frizione’s answer.